itihon/itihon.dev.to/blog-posts/detecting-size-and-position-change-of-a-dom-element/index.md

 ## Possible approaches

-One of possible approaches is to crop the root's bounding box to the size of the observed element.
+One of possible approaches is to crop the `root` bounding box to the size of the observed element by setting negative values to `rootMargin`.
 This approach has several drawbacks.

 When an observed element is partly overlapped by its scrollable parent container, it creates a situation in which `intersectionRatio` doesn't change when the element moves until it is fully visible, therefore position change can not be detected.